 Beautifully shot and beautifully told, Stalingrad suffice to say is a significant step forward in the war movie genre.
 An insurmountable and fascinatingly astounding cast and crew, this film tells the woes and difficult choices of men and women during the war.
 A film that literally leaves your chair quaking and your heart pounding – and maybe a few tears, too – it is safe to say that this is deserving of a grand procession of recognition and praise.

-Stalingrad is showing in select cinemas across the UK from 21st February 2014.
+Stalingrad is released in select cinemas on 21st February 2014.

 Watch the trailer for Stalingrad here: